-I am going to lay it out plain and simple.
+I’m going to lay it out plain and simple.
 You need a content funnel sequence for your startup.
-If you are an online service provider and looking to build an organic content strategy, you must create a content funnel sequence to capture and nurture quality prospects coming your way.
+If you’re an online service provider and looking to build an organic content strategy, your strategy must include a content funnel sequence to capture and nurture quality prospects coming your way.

 Each part of the content funnel has several touchpoints.
-These touchpoints are areas where you interact with the ideal audience, build awareness, accountability, and acknowledgment until they are ready to make the first ‘move’ with your startup.
+These touchpoints are areas where you interact with the ideal audience, build awareness, accountability, and acknowledgment until they’re ready to make the first ‘move’ with your startup.